Moravske Toplice: Sights

 The only significant historical landmark in Moravske Toplice is Good Shepherd Lutheran Church, which stands at the site of the former Batthyány manor house.
 This was purchased from its last private owners, the Ernuszt family, for 15,000 forints by the Lutheran citizens of Tót-Morácz, Mezővár (now Tešanovci) and Zsidahegy (now Vučja Gomila) on 2 November 1888.
 The building was converted into a church, rectory and school complex, and an independent Lutheran parish was established in 1899.

 In 1913, the construction of a new church was planned, but due to the interruption of the First World War, only a Neo-Romanesque bell tower was built next to the existing building in 1925 according to plans by Ödön Hochholzer, a Hungarian architect from Szombathely.
 After the war, the buildings were partially renovated, but the old mansion was in poor condition.
 It was demolished in the 1950s, and the construction of the nave began in 1960.
 The plans were drawn by architect Jamšek from Ljubljana, and the construction work was done by the members of the congregation.
 The new church was dedicated on 2 July 1962.
 The church was completely renovated in 2004.
 In 2014, it was decreed a monument of local importance.

 Although the church was constructed in two phases, it successfully blends the traditional elements of early 20th-century ecclesiastical architecture with the simplified, modern clarity of the mid-twentieth century.
 The overall silhouette is defined by the tall, dominant bell tower that remains a conspicuous landmark in the village's center.
 The interior is bright and spacious, it combines modest ornamentation with clear lines and harmonious proportions.
 A new altar and a separate pulpit were built in the 21st century; only the original altarpiece was kept, which is an 1893 oleograph depicting Jesus in the Garden.
 According to the Hungarian inscription on the edge of the basin, the marble baptismal font was donated to the church by István Kühár and his wife from Mezővár in 1893.

-A modern chapel was built in the small Catholic cemetery of Zgornji Moravci during the 20th century.